mikecalvo/mikecalvo.github.io/msse/notes/security/index.md

 - SSL (Secure Sockets Layer) is the standard approach to encrypt HTTP traffic via the HTTPS protocol
 - Apps with sensitive data should be deployed using HTTPS
 - This requires generating an SSL cert which needs to be installed in your web server
-- Until you do this, browsers will warn visitors when sites are accessed
+- Until you do this, browsers will warn visitors

 ---
 # Access Control